 Selecting the Right Insurance Policy for Your Investment Property

-With some of the wealthiest men and women in the world being real estate moguls, it’s no wonder people all over the country are beginning to purchase single-family homes for the sole purpose of renting them out.
+With some of the wealthiest men and women in the world being real estate moguls, it’s no wonder people all over the country are beginning to purchase single-family homes for the sole purpose of renting to tenants.
 However, one of the most overlooked steps in buying an investment property is choosing the right rental home insurance policy.

 Choosing the wrong insurance policy can be detrimental to your investment and can even leave you without any rent money if disaster strikes.
 The information below will give you the overview necessary to purchase a policy that will provide you peace of mind for your hard-earned property.

 Landlord Insurance vs. Homeowners Insurance

 The two main types of coverage for landlord insurance are property and liability coverage.

 - Property coverage - physical damage to your property from unforeseen weather events

 - Liability coverage - a tenant or tenant's guest is hurt on your property, and you are held liable.
 Liability might include medical or legal fees. $500K of coverage is a prudent liability limit for a single investment property.
 If you have multiple properties or high net worth, consider adding an umbrella insurance policy for extra protection.

 Business Income Coverage

 Also named rent loss protection, business income coverage means the insurance company will cover a portion or all of your rental income in a case where the tenant has to move out of the unit for repairs or maintenance -- assuming those repairs are required because of a covered loss in your insurance policy.
-Even though covering all of your rent will mean a higher monthly premium, most successful property owners will tell you to buy this coverage.
+Even though covering all of your rent will mean a higher monthly premium, many successful property owners will tell you to buy this coverage.

-Shy away from polices that have a 100% coinsurance clause.
+Shy away from policies that have a 100% coinsurance clause.
 Certain carriers will even offer to remove the provision altogether for a slightly higher premium.
 Again, most real estate investors will tell you this is an excellent idea if your premium doesn’t spike too much.